caribbeanwebdev/real-estate-app/README.md

 The API will run on http://localhost:3021/api

-Plus, you can go to 'homelike-service' folder and create a`.env` based on '.env.example' to run  the project locally with `npm run dev`
+Plus, you can go to 'homelike-service' folder and create a `.env` based on `.env.example` to run  the project locally with `npm run dev`

-###